NaveenKumarDongre/PythonAutomation-API_Testing/README.md

 - Thanks to the [Swagger PetStore API](https://petstore.swagger.io/#/) for providing a great platform to test REST APIs.
 - This project is a part of my learning journey to master test automation frameworks.

----

-You can copy this `README.md` content into your project to provide a comprehensive overview of your API testing framework using Pytest.
-Make sure to replace placeholders like `yourusername` and `yourrepository` with your actual GitHub username and repository name.